ahgroup/DSAIRM/auxiliary/docsfordevelopers/notes-and-to-do.md

 # To-do Cody

-* work through all comments at bottom
-* implement "download scenario" button?
+## Pending
-* videos or other teaching materials?
+* Videos or other teaching materials?
+    + Ideas
+        - pipeline to contribute, modelbuilder to DSAIRM/DSAIDE
-* review new apps once ready
+* Review new apps once ready
 * Check that tasks/solutions are still correct, especially fitting/nloptr related

+## Currently
+* Reacquaint with app framework
+* Work through all comments at bottom
+* Implement "download scenario" button?

+## Completed
+* Created style guide section in docsfordevelopers/documentation.md
+    + put consistency notes from below, likely could use rephrasing/examples, but low priority